seandinwiddie/sdin.dev/outreach/correspondence/webconsulting-com/alejandro_rodriguez_correspondence.md

 - Specific pain points in client management or project delivery
 - Interest in collaboration vs. becoming a client
 - His course and community-building strategy (potential for tech support)
+- **Details about his current projects** that he mentioned "could align really well with what you're doing"

 ---